Report: Large Amounts of Oil Skimmed From Sewers Being Used in China’s Food System

 Source: Telegraph

-19 Responses to “Report: Large Amounts of Oil Skimmed From Sewers Being Used in China’s Food System”
+19 thoughts on “Report: Large Amounts of Oil Skimmed From Sewers Being Used in China’s Food System”

 “Under FDA rules, when further reprocessing occurs or material is added to the imported product, it results as a “substantial transformation” of the product.
 The country of origin can then be changed on the product.
 According to Morris, this means that ingredients such as milk powder, whey powder, milk concentrate and other items from China could be put into products that could then be labeled as “made in the U.S.A.”
 He adds that the current system offers little protection for consumers.